MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 ---------

 *NOTICE*: Sr3 is a very deep refactor of Sarracenia.
 For more detail on the nature
-          of the changes, `go here <../Contribution/v03.html>`_ A summary is is that v2 was an application written in python that had some plugin facilities, where sr3 is a toolkit that naturally provides an API and is far more natural to work with for python developers.
-Sr3 is built with less code, more maintainable code, and supports more features, more naturally.
+          of the changes, `go here <../Contribution/v03.html>`_ Briefly, where v2 is an application written in python that had a small extension facility, Sr3 is a toolkit that naturally provides an API and is far more pythonic.
+Sr3 is built with less code, more maintainable code, and supports more features, and more naturally.

-*NOTICE*: log messages look completely different.
+*CHANGE*: log messages look completely different.
+Any log parsing will have to be reviewed.
+          New log format includes a prefix with process-id and the routine generating the message.

 *NOTICE*: When migrating from v2 to sr3, simple configurations will mostly "just work."
           but there cases relying on user built plugins will need a porting effort.